 - Sync with any website provider or third-party applications

-Let’s dive right into the best FOMO popup examples and why they work.
+Let’s dive right into the best FOMO examples and why they work.

 1. Promote Your Webinar

-Webinars are great to demonstrate your authority, build trust, engage your customers, and answer their questions on the spot.
+Webinars are great for demonstrating your authority, build trust, engage your customers, and answer their questions on the spot.